DataDog/datadog-ci/src/commands/git-metadata/README.md

 #### Limitations

-The repository URL is infered from the remote named `origin` (or the first remote if none are named `origin`).
-The value can be overriden by using the `--repository-url` flag.
+The repository URL is inferred from the remote named `origin` (or the first remote if none are named `origin`).
+The value can be overridden by using the `--repository-url` flag.
 For example: The remote `git@github.com:DataDog/example.git` will create links that point to `https://github.com/DataDog/example`.

 The only repository URLs supported are the ones whose host contains: `github`, `gitlab` or `bitbucket`.
 This allows DataDog to create proper URLs such as: